-A Shelterbelt Renovation grant will be applied for this November.
-If awarded, this grant would be utilized beginning January 2018 and ending June 30, 2019.
-We have seen an increasing interest in renovating shelterbelts in our county.
+This funding, if awarded, could be utilized immediately, and ends June 30, 2021.
+We have seen an increasing interest in planting or replacing shelterbelts in our county.
 Many of these belts are past the forty year mark and are no longer serving their purpose of good wind or snow protection.
 Shelterbelts will lose their effectiveness due to age, neglect, storm damage, and disease.
-The cost to the landowner to renovate a shelterbelt is often prohibitive.
-Hamlin Conservation District would like to be able to provide landowners with a cost share option to enable them to proceed with renovations in our county.
-This grant would help fund the tearing out of the trees, with the replant process the following year.
-The excavation and ground prep process would be scheduled for January, 2018 - Sept., 2018.
-With the replant process, this includes cost share for the planting and the fabric application, scheduled for May, 2019.
+The cost to the landowners to renovate a shelterbelt is often prohibitive.
+Hamlin Conservation District is able to provide landowners with a cost share option to enable them to plant new rows, or entirely new belts.
+Livestock shelterbelts, wildlife habitats, field windbreaks, and riparian buffers would all qualify as planting projects.
+The new seedlings will be planted in spring of 2021.
+The cost share includes the planting and the fabric application.

-A Prairie Coteau Watershed Enhancement Project grant will also be applied for this November.
-This project will utilize a wide variety of livestock water developments to facilitate improved grazing management throughout the Coteau Area.
-Through this grant, we plan to implement grazing management projects that will enhance grassland in these watersheds and play a vital role in supporting high water quality in receiving lakes and streams.
-Specific conservation practices to be implemented include pipelines, tanks, pasture pumps, alternative energy water pumps, rural water hook-ups, and shallow wells.
-This project is in partnership with the U.S. Fish and Wildlife Service, the S.D.
-Department of Game, Fish and Parks, and the eleven Conservation Districts which comprise the Coteau Area.
+The Prairie Coteau Watershed Enhancement Project is a grant that has been active since 2018.
+This project utilizes a wide variety of livestock water developments to facilitate improved grazing management throughout the Coteau Area.
+Through this grant, we have been able to implement grazing management projects that enhance grassland in these watersheds and play a vital role in supporting high water quality in receiving lakes and streams.
+Specific conservation practices include pipelines, tanks, pasture pumps, alternative energy water pumps, rural water hook-ups, and shallow wells.
+This project is in partnership with the U.S. Fish Wildlife Service, the S.D.
+Department of Game, Fish, and Parks, and eleven (11) Conservation Districts which comprise the Coteau Area.
 The project was initially funded at $152,500; and since, there has been another $15,000 of funding added.
 This project is scheduled to end on 12/31/2020.